-The Hope for Youth Foundation, Inc. (HFY) is a 501(c)(3) Not For Profit that was formed in 1986, through the efforts of Gary B. Pease, former owner of WHUD-FM/WLNA-AM and Jim Witt, former owner of Fleetweather Inc. At that time the Foundation’s vision was to benefit children by donating all proceeds from the sale of the Hudson Valley Long-Range Weather Calendars to local children’s charities.
+The HOPE for Youth Foundation, Inc. (HFYF) is a 501(c)(3) Not For Profit that was formed in 1986, through the efforts of Gary B. Pease, former owner of WHUD-FM/WLNA-AM and Jim Witt, former owner of Fleetweather Inc. At that time the Foundation’s vision was to benefit children by donating all proceeds from the sale of the Hudson Valley Long-Range Weather Calendars to local children’s charities.

 The original calendars were in black and white and had limited distribution.
-Eventually Joe Deutsch joined the HFY and provided his professional colored photographs of the Hudson Valley to produce the beautiful calendars sold today.
-As the calendars gained recognition and sales increased, more and more Hudson Valley children who were ill, physically or mentally challenged, or disadvantaged were benefiting from the HFY.
+Eventually Joe Deutsch joined the HFYF and provided his professional colored photographs of the Hudson Valley to produce the beautiful calendars sold today.
+As the calendars gained recognition and sales increased, more and more Hudson Valley children who were ill, physically or mentally challenged, or disadvantaged were benefiting from the HFYF.

 100% of the funds we raise go to benefit the charities we support!